1915 - 1955

 The last of the pre-war tobacco issues, this card was released by the Fendrich Cigar Co. to promote Denby Cigars.
 The cards are devoted to the hometown Cubs, with this example showcasing manager Charles Grimm.

 These 1933 postcards mark the first Wheaties baseball issue and feature players from the cereal maker's hometown Minneapolis Millers team.
-This card captures left fielder Dutch Holland.
-The back sports an ad for the "Breakfast of Champions" and even lauds Millers team president, Mike Kelly.
+Left fielder Dutch Holland is at left and third baseman Babe Ganzel at right.
+The backs sport an ad for the "Breakfast of Champions" and even laud Millers team president, Mike Kelly.
 The unmailed cards are tough to find without the word "void" appearing on the reverse as a cancellation stamp.

 From 1937 through 1939 the Dayton, OH photographer, Orcajo, issued a series of Cincinnati Reds postcards.
 Some of the cards carried ads for Val Decker Packing, a meat company,or the Metropolitan Clothing Co.
 This card of Hall of Fame catcher Ernie Lombardi sports the Val Decker ad line on its front.